 Service with a smile is something Americans are rightly proud of, so don’t hesitate to ask for anything else to make your stay better; chances are the staff will go above and beyond to assist.

 Cowboy towns with clapboard shopfronts and swing-door saloons are all part of the charm of an American holiday, with lots of old mining towns having morphed into ski resorts, while still maintaining their frontier history.
-Get your John Wayne on in Breckenridge or Park City and experience an après scene with a distinctly Wild West vibe.
+Get your John Wayne on in Breckenridge and experience an après scene with a distinctly Wild West vibe.